daisygunn/grow-restaurant/TESTING.md

 [Reservations can be edited by the user on the front end](https://github.com/daisygunn/grow-restaurant/issues/17) / [Users can edit their information](https://github.com/daisygunn/grow-restaurant/issues/18)

-From the reservations page any user (autheticated or not) can add their details, requested time & date and submit the form, if there is availability they will get a positive message.
+From the reservations page, any user (authenticated or not) can add their details, requested time & date and submit the form, if there is availability they will get a positive message.

 ![](assets/images/user_stories_testing/reservation_message.jpg)